-The National Measurement Office examine patterns of weighing and measuring equipment (submitted in the UK) to determine whether their design or manufacture is such to facilitate fraud.
+The National Measurement Office examines patterns of weighing and measuring equipment (submitted in the UK) to determine whether their design or manufacture is such to facilitate fraud.
 Once such equipment has a certificate, it must conform to the pattern and pass accuracy tests carried out by an Inspector.
 Once the equipment has been verified or stamped by an Inspector it may be used for trade (this system is known as verification).
 There is also a system of European Community approval removing technical barriers to trade.

 So, Inspectors of Weights and Measures (or Trading Standards Officers as they are more commonly known) visit trade premises and carry out inspections and verification of weighing and measuring equipment.
-Examples include counter weighing machines, weighbridges, weights, petrol pumps, spirit measuring instruments, wine and beer glasses, metre measures to name some common examples.
+Examples include counter weighing machines, weighbridges, weights, petrol pumps, spirit measuring instruments, wine and beer glasses and metre measures to name some common examples.
 Prepacked goods, breads, textiles etc., are tested to ensure correct weight or measure.